• Skip to main content

 Can I leave the skin on sea bass?

 Yes!
-Pan searing sea bass with the skin on adds flavor, texture, and nutrients.
+Pan-searing sea bass with the skin on adds flavor, texture, and nutrients.
 Rendering the natural fat in fish skin to make it crispy is a next-level kitchen hack.
-Check out what Hank from Honest food blog says about eating fish skin and which ones can or can't eat.
-Sea bass is on the can eat list!
+Check out what Hank from Honest food blog says about eating fish skin and which ones you can't eat.
+Sea bass is on the can-eat list!

 Why is Chilean sea bass so expensive?

 The worldwide stock has declined due to over-fishing, driving the price for this delicate fish to extreme heights.
-Due to its high price, sea bass is best served in the company of those who truly appreciate it.
+Due to its high price, sea bass is the perfect date night entree.

 • King Crab Legs with Garlic Butter